scala-js/scala-js-website/doc/tutorial/scalajs-vite-mill.md

 ## Introducing Scala.js

-We use [sbt](https://www.scala-sbt.org/) as a build tool for Scala and Scala.js.
+In this tutorial we will use [Mill](https://mill-build.org) as a build tool for Scala and Scala.js.
 We set it up as follows.

-In the subdirectory `livechart/project/`, we add two files: `build.properties` and `plugins.sbt`.
+At the root of our `livechart/` project, we add one file: `build.mill`.

-* `project/build.properties`: set the version of sbt
+* `build.mill`: the main Mill build

-{% highlight plaintext %}
-sbt.version=1.10.0
-{% endhighlight %}

-* `project/plugins.sbt`: declare sbt plugins; in this case, only sbt-scalajs

 {% highlight scala %}
-addSbtPlugin("org.scala-js" % "sbt-scalajs" % "{{ site.versions.scalaJS }}")
-{% endhighlight %}

-At the root of our `livechart/` project, we add one file: `build.sbt`.

-* `build.sbt`: the main sbt build

-{% highlight scala %}
-import org.scalajs.linker.interface.ModuleSplitStyle

-lazy val livechart = project.in(file("."))
-  .enablePlugins(ScalaJSPlugin) // Enable the Scala.js plugin in this project
-  .settings(
-    scalaVersion := "3.3.3",

-    // Tell Scala.js that this is an application with a main method scalaJSUseMainModuleInitializer := true,

-    /* Configure Scala.js to emit modules in the optimal way to
-     * connect to Vite's incremental reload.
-     * - emit ECMAScript modules
-     * - emit as many small modules as possible for classes in the "livechart" package
-     * - emit as few (large) modules as possible for all other classes
-     *   (in particular, for the standard library)
-     */
-    scalaJSLinkerConfig ~= {
-      _.withModuleKind(ModuleKind.ESModule)
-        .withModuleSplitStyle(
-          ModuleSplitStyle.SmallModulesFor(List("livechart")))
-    },

-    /* Depend on the scalajs-dom library.
-     * It provides static types for the browser DOM APIs.
-     */
-    libraryDependencies += "org.scala-js" %%% "scalajs-dom" % "{{ site.versions.scalaJSDOM }}",
+//| mill-version: 1.1.0-RC2
+//| mill-jvm-version: temurin:17.0.6

+package build

+import mill.*, scalalib.*, scalajslib.*, scalajslib.api.*

+trait AppScalaModule extends ScalaModule {
+  def scalaVersion = "3.7.4"
+}

+trait AppScalaJSModule extends AppScalaModule, ScalaJSModule {
+  def scalaJSVersion = "1.20.1"

+  def moduleKind = ModuleKind.ESModule

+  def scalaJSSourceMap = false
+}

+object `package` extends AppScalaModule {

+  object livechart extends AppScalaJSModule {
+    def moduleSplitStyle = ModuleSplitStyle.SmallModulesFor("livechart")

+    def mvnDeps = Seq(
+      mvn"org.scala-js::scalajs-dom::2.8.1",
     )
+  }
+}
 {% endhighlight %}

-Finally, we write the following content in the file `src/main/scala/livechart/LiveChart.scala`:
+Mill will expect to find a subdirectory called livechart at `livechart/livechart` because that is what we named the `AppScalaJsModule` in our `build.mill`.
+And finally, we write the following content in the file `livechart/livechart/src/LiveChart.scala`:

 {% highlight scala %}
 package livechart